 Please hand in your assignments directly to your instructor if possible.
 If it is not possible to do so, a daytime drop box is available in SS320; a date stamp is provided for your use.
-A night drop box is also available for after-hours submission outside SS320.
-Assignments will be removed the following morning, stamped with the previous day's date, and placed in your instructor's mailbox.
+A night drop box is also available for after-hours submission outside SS110.
+Assignments will be removed the following morning, stamped with the previous day's date, and placed in my mailbox.